-For over a decade Isolde has worked internationally as a curator, writer, and a creative/cultural consultant, collaborating with noted contemporary artists, art institutions, companies and individuals to position them in the center of culture via authentic partnerships and headlining projects that contextualize each entity in meaningful ways to drive buzz and engagement.
+For over a decade Isolde has worked internationally as a curator, writer, and cultural strategist, collaborating with noted contemporary artists, art institutions, companies and individuals to position them in the center of culture via authentic partnerships and headlining projects that contextualize each entity in meaningful ways to drive buzz and engagement.
 Her diverse experience highlights her ability to integrate and customize a global aesthetic into multiple platforms - both live and virtual - including art, design, architecture, technology, scholarship, fashion, publishing, public and private real estate as well as philanthropy.

 Currently, Isolde is the national Executive Director of Arts, Culture & Community at Westfield where her primary focus is the Oculus at Westfield World Trade Center as well as Century City in L.A.
 In this curatorial and programmatic capacity, she oversees artist projects and installations, cultural events, museum partnerships, school programming and community partnerships, all integrated with the latest technology.
 Isolde also serves as Assistant Professor of Critical Studies in Tisch's Department of Photography, Imaging and Emerging Media at New York University as well as Curator-at-Large at the Tang Museum, and continues to work on a range of cultural projects that bridge both the public and private sectors.

 Throughout her career, Isolde has collaborated with noted contemporary artists including Ellen Gallagher, Leonardo Drew, Richard Mosse, Fred Wilson, and Bharti Kher, to name a few.
 She has written extensively on contemporary art and culture, including several exhibition catalogue essays, journal articles as well as artist monographs.
 She has developed and contributed to contemporary art and culture programs and platforms for a broad range of organizations including Peninsula Hotel Group, Valentino, LifeWater, COACH, Richard Meier Architects | SDS Procida, Versace, Moet Hennessy USA, Wilfredo Rosado, Gucci, New York magazine, the Prospect New Orleans biennial as well as the Armory Show/VOLTA NY, CIRCA, Puerto Rico, and ARCO Contemporary Art Fair in Madrid, Spain, among others.